Famous blue logos: Companies with blue logos

 HP (Hewlett Packard) Logo

 The choice of color is no accident.
-Blue, which is often associated with reliability and loyalty, reflects HP’s continued commitment to creating products that prioritize the user experience.
+Blue, often associated with reliability and loyalty, reflects HP’s continued commitment to creating products that prioritize the user experience.
 Each device is designed with the end user in mind, ensuring that despite advanced technology, they remain intuitive and accessible.

 Hyundai